khulnasoft-lab/design.khulnasoft.com/contents/usability/contextual-help.md

 In some situations, you can link from the UI to the GitLab product documentation.

 ## When to use a link to documentation

-Always strive to provide users with help in the UI itself.
-Use UI text or a [drawer](/components/drawer).

 You may need to use a link to the product documentation if: